-'Breathe' I tell myself, then pull in a deep, cleaning breath.
-"In with the new, out with the old," I tell myself as I breathe in and out several times trying to find my center.
-I close my eyes and say a silent prayer of thanks -- giving gratitude to my God.
-He is my anchor in times of the storm and the Covid pandemic has been the storm of the century.
+'Breathe,' I tell myself, then pull in a deep, cleansing breath.
+"In with the new, out with the old," I tell myself as I breathe in and out several times, trying to find my center.
+I close my eyes and say a silent prayer of thanks, giving gratitude to my God.
+He is my anchor in times of the storm, and the Covid pandemic has been the storm of the century.
 In this moment, I feel my tension shift and my body relax.

 I blow out a shuddering breath and say another prayer for them to find peace, for them to find their way into God's love and acceptance.

 When my prayers are done, and I feel my body loosen, I open my eyes.
 I let my mind consider the day -- one step at a time.

 Do I need to go out today, or can I stay closer to home and just venture out for a walk?